wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.6.1 =
+* Fixed problem with new shortcode [daily-weekly-schedule] to properly accept parameters

 = 2.6 =
 * Added shortcode [daily-weekly-schedule] to display current day's items in a post / page.
 Similar to widget
 * Added ability to specify item background color and title font color